wacncontent/CustomizeTool/addCommentOutput/articles/scheduler/scheduler-get-started-portal.md

 5. Click the arrow key to create the job collection and move to the next stage – creating a job.

 6. Let’s create a job that simply hits http://www.microsoft.com/ with a GET request.
-In the <!-- deleted by customization **Job action** --><!-- keep by customization: begin --> Job Action <!-- keep by customization: end --> screen, define the following values for the requested form fields:
+In the **Job action** screen, define the following values for the requested form fields:

     1.  **Name:** ` getmicrosoft`